kalwalt/artoolkitX-ts/README.md

 ### Future plans

-- Add support for 2d markers!
+- Add support for 2d markers! (only experimental examples for now!)
 - npm package